cs50nestm/cs50labs/variables/README.md

 will generate an error, because `age` is declared, but not have a value when we try to add one to it.

-Instead, we'll assign a starting value to `age` and then increase it by one.
+Instead, we'll assign a starting value to `age` and then increase it by one:

 ```c
 int age;